willhallonline/docker-ansible/README.md

 - Ansible 2.14: 2.14.8
 - Ansible 2.15: 2.15.2

+### Compatibility

-**Currently, Ansible 2.12+ is not working on Centos 7, Centos 8, Rocky Linux 8, Debian Stretch, Debian Buster or Ubuntu 18.04 due to dependency on Python 3.8+.**
+- Currently, Ansible 2.12+ is not working on Centos 7, Centos 8, Rocky Linux 8, Debian Stretch, Debian Buster or Ubuntu 18.04 due to dependency on Python 3.8+.
+- Currently, Ansible 2.13+ is not working on Ubuntu 20.04 due to dependency on Python 3.10+.

 ## Supported tags and respective ```Dockerfile``` links

 All installs include Mitogen mainly due to the performance improvements that Mitogen awards you.
 You can read more about it inside the [Mitogen for Ansible documentation](https://mitogen.readthedocs.io/en/stable/ansible.html).

-## Immutable Images
+### Immutable Images

 There are a number of immutable images that are also being collected.
 To find a specific version of Ansible, look within the [Docker Hub Tags](https://hub.docker.com/r/willhallonline/ansible/tags).
 Each of the containers follow a similar pattern: **Ansible-version**-**Base OS version**.